Leadership is a process whereby an individual influences a group of individuals to achieve a common goal.

 In short: serving works.

-- SERVANT-LEADERS SEE THE COMMON GOOD AND SERVE IT
+- SERVANT-LEADERS SERVE THE COMMON GOOD

 A better future – the vision – is the goal towards which the servant-leader leads.